 Motivation to Feel Better

-The answer to the question “how do you feel?” depends on what that person mentally dwells upon.
-Questions such as, “tell me, what is going on?”, “what is happening?” or “what’s up?” coupled with follow up questions such as, “how do you feel about that?” or “how does that make you feel?” are appropriate questions to ascertain the current emotional-thought correlations.
+The answer to the question “How do you feel?” depends on what that person mentally is dwelling upon.
+Questions such as, “tell me, what is going on?”, “what is happening?” or “what’s up?” coupled with follow up questions such as, “How do you feel about that?” or “How does that make you feel?” are appropriate questions to ascertain the current emotional-thought correlations.
 The reason for asking these questions is to help a person to acknowledge the correlation between emotions and mental activities.

 Answers to these questions will also help the therapists find the desires within their patients’ mental-emotional jungle.
 These desires can be harnessed as motivation to alter a patient’s current, negatively-charged patterns of thoughts and actions into patterns of thoughts and actions that feel better.
 “What do you want?” develops focus.
 An answer demands a “fearless sifting and winnowing” (ref 8-1) of thoughts, experiences and desires and a focus on ‘that which is wanted’ and its associative positive feelings.